Note: The topic “Pros and Cons of Globalization” came in the CSS Essay Paper – 2021. The admin attempted the following essay and cleared this exam.

 It was only possible because of globalization that terrorists planned and attacked the twin towers of the USA in 2001 from Afghanistan (as it is believed).

-Moreover, the spread of ISIS, Taliban, and various other terrorist organizations is also a fallout of globalization.
+Moreover, the spread of ISIS, the Taliban, and various other terrorist organizations is also a fallout of globalization.
 These terrorist outfits are recruiting people from across the world with great ease in today’s globalized and connected world.

-Although there are multiple pros and cons of globalization and some of them have been discussed in this write-up, yet overall the pros of globalization outweigh the cons.
+Although there are multiple pros and cons of globalization and some of them have been discussed in this write-up, overall the pros of globalization outweigh the cons.

 Today, we cannot even think of going back to the pre-globalized world ridden with conflicts and lack of development.

-We can only hope for a better future for the world through mutual cooperation of states and strengthening of globalization.
+We can only hope for a better future for the world through mutual cooperation of states and the strengthening of globalization.